wolfjazz/fixed-point-math/README.md

 // in a formula, this whole calculation will not include any overflow checks at runtime, because the
 // compiler is doing these checks for the value ranges at compile-time and the code does not compile
 // when the calculated value range does not fit into the user-defined, expected value range.
-// Note: Transitions from q to sq space can be implicit, transitions from sq to q space must be explicit
+// Note: Transitions from q to sq space can be implicit, transitions from sq to q space can only be
-//       by design!
+//       implicit if no overflow check is necessary, otherwise it has to be done explicitly!
 //
 // Note: About conversions between q and sq: the q type knows the corresponding sq type, but the sq
-//       type does NOT know the corresponding sq type.
+//       type does NOT know the corresponding q type.
 Therefore conversions have to be performed
 //       from q perspective (i.e. q can be constructed from sq and it can be converted to sq, but
 //       sq cannot be converted to q or be constructed from q).
 //